Blog Diets 14-Day Fruit Diet: Is It Nutritious Enough For A Safe Weight Loss?

 Calories 521; Carbs 69 g; Fats 18 g; Protein 27 g

-6 oz (170 g) of turkey breast meat, large sliced tomato, green lettuce, and mustard on two slices of whole wheat bread
+6 oz (170 g) of turkey breast meat, large sliced tomato, green lettuce, and mustard on two slices of whole-wheat bread

 Calories 437; Carbs 37 g; Fats 6 g; Protein 59 g

-Snack: 1 cup cut in halves strawberries
+Snack: 1 cup of strawberries cut in half

 Calories 48; Carbs 11 g; Fats 0.5 g; Protein 1 g